tom-daly/spfx-global-navigation/README.md

 + Next it will ask for your user credentials to log into the site.
 This information is not stored and it used by Powershell PnP one time.
 + After that the provisioning process will begin to create the list through the Powershell PnP template and then connect the lookup field.

+## Step 2 - Build the Solution

+## Step 3 - Deploy the Application Customizer

+## Step 4 - Activate the App

 ### Additional Dependencies for Classic Mode Build ###
 dependencies